mo-geometry/hopf_fibration/README.md

 <img src="https://user-images.githubusercontent.com/62537514/140233035-0fa43290-0778-412a-960d-f29f5a913253.png" width="linewidth"/>
 </center>

-####   - Geometric phase and the Stereographic projection of the Hopf fibration
+####   - Geometric phase of a parallel tranported tangent vector, and the Stereographic projection of the Hopf fibration

 ## Overview